chadrackitsia/Real-time-chat-application/README.md

 I’ll assume that you already have NodeJS and NPM installed.
 You can install it from the Node JS website if you don’t have it installed already

-The node.js modules you will need:
+The node.js modules you will need :
 - Mongodb (https://www.npmjs.com/package/mongodb)
 - Sockect.io (https://www.npmjs.com/package/socket.io)